jtouzy/PackageBuddy/README.md

 ## Available tools

+All examples in the tools documentation are based on the [ExampleApp](ExampleApp).
+This is a minimalist SwiftUI app with some SPM modules, just to show few examples for each available command.
+This example app will be more complete later.

 ### 🔧 Checking imports consistency

 Check all your `import` statements listed in your source code and checks if your SPM module list them as they should do.